aces/Loris/modules/dicom_archive/test/TestPlan.md

+# DICOM Archive - Test Plan

-1. Access the 'Dicom Archive' under 'Imaging' Tab and check to see if the user has permission [Automation Testing]
+1. Access the 'DICOM Archive' under 'Imaging' Tab and check to see if the user has permission [Automation Testing]
 2. Click on 'Selection Filter' to show and hide the Filter options [Manual Testing]
-3. Choose a parameter from the 'Selection Filter' that applies:
+3. Choose a parameter from the 'Selection Filter' that applies: [Automation Testing]
      - Select the right 'Site'
      - Input the right 'Patient ID'
      - Input the right 'Patient Name'